ASHRAFULEJAB/Email-password-validation/README.md

-“*”Getting Started with Create React App
+* Getting Started with Create React App

 This project was made based on Firebase Authentication

-“*” Live Link
+*   Live Link

-“*” Language used Firebase ,React,React Router
+* Language used Firebase ,React,React Router